 When following redirects is enabled, curl will follow up to 50 redirects by

 default.
-There's a maximum limit mostly to avoid the risk of getting
+There's a maximum limit mostly to avoid the risk of getting caught in

-maximum number of redirects to follow with the
+number of redirects to follow with the

 GET or POST?